-We have audited the financial statements of the and each major fund of Miami Arts, Inc. Miami, Florida as of and for the year ended June 30, 2019 and have issued our report thereon dated September 6, 2019.
+We have audited the financial statements of the governmental activities and each major fund and the aggregate remaining fund information of Miami Arts, Inc. Miami, Florida as of and for the year ended June 30, 2021 and have issued our report thereon dated September 14, 2021.